ishivanshh/Rust/README.md

-# Guessing ther game of number with user and computer with the help of rust programming languages......
+ki# Guessing ther game of number with user and computer with the help of rust programming languages......

 1.Setting up the new project